-Exempt supplies comprise the following 3 types of supplies:
+Exempt supplies comprise of the following three types of supplies:

 - (a) Supplies taxable at a 'NIL' rate of tax; - (b) Supplies that are wholly exempted from CGST or IGST, by way of a notification.
-Please note that supplies liable to concessional rate of tax under Notification No. 11/2017-CT(R) wherein explanation 4(iv)(b) states that such supplies are to be treated 'as if' exempt supplies but only for purposes of credit reversal under section 17(2) of CGST Act.
-Therefore, care must be taken to include only those supplies that are wholly exempt from tax and not partly exempt as discussed ibid; - (c) Non-taxable supplies as defined under Section 2(78) supplies that are not taxable under the Act (viz. alcoholic liquor for human consumption).
+Note that supplies are liable to concessional rate of tax under Notification No. 11/2017-CT(R) dated 28.06.2017 wherein explanation 4(iv)(b) states that such supplies are to be treated 'as if' exempt supplies but only for purposes of credit reversal under section 17(2) of CGST Act.
+Therefore, care must be taken to include only those supplies that are wholly exempt from tax and not partly exempt as discussed ibid; - (c) Non-taxable supplies as defined under section 2(78) are supplies that are not taxable under the Act (viz. alcoholic liquor for human consumption).

 The activities covered under Schedule III which are neither a supply of goods not a supply of services would NOT be included in 'exempt supply'.
-When they are NOT SUPPLY then they cannot be 'exempt supply' except when they are specifically listed for purposes of treatment under section 17(2), namely, sale of land and sale of completed building but not other cases such as high-sea sales, in-bond sales and merchanting trade transactions.
+When they are NOT SUPPLY then they cannot be 'exempt supply' except when they are specifically listed for purposes of treatment under section 17(2), namely, sale of land and sale of completed building but not in other cases such as high-sea sales, in-bond sales and merchanting trade transactions.

-However, please note the usage of the word 'supply' while stating they are 'not supply' means that the said transactions are firstly a 'supply' but when some 'treatment' is required to be given to those transactions, the fact that they are otherwise a supply is required to be ignored.
+However, note the usage of the word 'supply' while stating they are 'not supply' means that the said transactions are firstly a 'supply' but when some 'treatment' is required to be given to those transactions, the fact that they are otherwise a supply is required to be ignored.
 For example, sale of land or high-sea sales would be included in aggregate turnover for purposes of examining registration or audit threshold but, excluded when giving 'treatment' under, say, section 17(2).

-Reference may be had to explanation (inserted by CGST Amendment Act, 2018) to section 17(3).
-And 'pure agent' transactions are NOT exempt supply (they are given the name 'no supply' in GSTR 9 in table 5).
-Subsidy received from Government is not includible in the transaction value as per section 15(2))(e) is also NOT an exempt supply as it is merely a valuation adjustment for computation of tax payable and not a supply on its own to be even taken for consideration whether an exempt supply or not.
-Also, the 1/3rd abatement towards value of land allowed in Notification No. 11/2017-CT(R) dated 28 Jun 2017 was NOT part of exempt supply as such this was also a valuation adjustment of value to be a 'nil' rated supply.
-Also note entry 24 is the only other 'nil' rated supply notified under section 9(1) and not under section 11(1) of CGST Act.
+Reference may be had to the explanation (inserted by CGST (Amendment) Act, 2018) to section 17(3).
+'Pure agent' transactions are NOT exempt supply (they are given the name 'no supply' in GSTR 9 in Table 5).
+Subsidy received from Government is not includible in the transaction value as per section 15(2))(e) and is also NOT an exempt supply as it is merely a valuation adjustment for computation of tax payable and not a supply on its own to be even taken for consideration whether it is an exempt supply or not.
+Also, the one third abatement towards value of land allowed vide Notification No. 11/2017-CT(R) dated 28.06.2017 was NOT part of exempt supply as this was also a valuation adjustment until Entry 16(ii) was inserted in Notification No. 11/2017-CT(R) to make this one third abatement of value to be a 'nil' rated supply.
+Also note Entry 24 is the only other 'nil' rated supply notified under section 9(1) and not under section 11(1) of CGST Act.